Coldeye0402/Microeconometrics_TA_Session/Session1/instruction for Python.md

 4. change your install directory
 ![Py_advance](Figures/Py_advance.png)

 5. before using Python, we' better verify that Python is indeed successfully installed.
-One way to verify this is to open the DOS command line, type in "python",if it lists the following information, Python is successfully installed.
+One way to verify this is to open the DOS command line, type in "python".
+if it lists the following information, Python is successfully installed.

 ![Py_startmenu](Figures/Py_startmenu.png)
 ![Py_verify](Figures/Py_verify.png)